3DPrintDemon/Demon_KLIPPER_Essentials/README.md

 Copy/paste the 3 slicer lines into Prusaslicer’s Start_GCODE window.
 You will have to modify them for other slicers.
 You MUST do this or the START_PRINT Gcode WILL NOT WORK!

-Copy the files here into your cofig folder on your printer.
+Copy the files here into your config folder on your printer.

 Then, paste into your printer.cfg